AmjadMoqade98/smart-waste-management-system/README.md

 This is the front-end part for the project which is an admin dashboard.</br> you can see the app running on this url: http://swms.ga/home</br>
-if you want the authentication data to enter the website to see a demo of all the running features: amjadmoqaed98@gmail.com
+to ask for authentication data to access all the website features : amjadmoqaed98@gmail.com